pschaeflein/BlogArticles/Funko/article2.md

 You can restrict who can use a Site Design with the [Grant-SPOSiteDesignRights](https://docs.microsoft.com/en-us/powershell/module/sharepoint-online/Grant-SPOSiteDesignRights?view=sharepoint-ps) PowerShell cmdlet.

-With the new site design in place, you should be able to create a Communications Site from SharePoint Home and the site design should be displayed.
+With the new site design in place, you should be able to create a Communications Site from SharePoint Home and the Site Design should be an option.
 The site script triggers the Flow, which adds to the Azure Queue, which calls the Azure Function to populate the site home page.

 ## Reference